So far, my stocks are:

 - The BFG425 is given as a "25GHz" part but the datasheet gives data tested up to 3GHz.

 Why a PNP in the middle of the NPN ?
 Because of Complementary ECL : it must be possible to "pack" some gates together to form a circuit with alternating polarities, save some time and gates, and power too.
+For example the BFS480 could be paired with the MMBTH81 (though the speed disparity might not be a great choice)

 I stumbled upon a stock of 2N2369, they might as well be included in this inventory "for scientific purposes".